permutationlock/ztrait/README.md

 }
 ```

+**Note:** If we don't place the trait verification inside a `comptime` block,
+verification might be evaluated later during compilation which results in
+regular duck-typing errors rather than trait implementation errors.

 If we define a type that fails to implement the `Incrementable` trait and pass
-it to `countToTen` we get a nice compile error.
+it to `countToTen`, then `trait.impl` wwill produce a descriptive compile error.

 ```Zig
 const MyCounterMissingDecl = struct {